 Piazza Navona – the dining room of Rome and home to 2 famous fountains, the Four Rivers and the Neptune fountain.

 Piazza Santa Maria in Trastevere – There is so much life here, it’s a great spot for people-watching.

-Piazza del Popolo – Huge, breathtaking space that is home to the twin churches and the lion fountain The Pincio Gardens sit high above Piazza Del Popolo and along with being a beautiful green space for picnics and strolling provide a fantastic viewpoint over the city.
+Piazza del Popolo – Huge, breathtaking space that is home to the twin churches and the lion fountain The Pincio Gardens sit high above Piazza Del Popolo and along with being a beautiful green space for picnics and strolling provide a fantastic view over the city.

 We made our way up here where you see the people in the top of the photo above on our final night in Rome and spent a couple of hours enjoying the gardens.
 I highly recommend this.